sshao2013/fakepageforhrfh/files/about.md

 ## Who should apply?

-- <span style="color:red">TODO: Participants Number</span>

-We aim to recruit 30 participants for an in-person session.
+We aim to recruit 20 participants for an in-person session.
 The participants will include:

-1. Early career researchers (e.g., PhD students, postdoctoral researchers) specializing in health data research, and
+Early career researchers (e.g., PhD students, postdoctoral researchers) from academic or industrial background specializing in health data research.
-2. Health data scientists with a focus on research in healthcare or related fields.

 ## How much will it cost me to attend?

-Participants will be required to arrange their own transport and accommodation.
+There is no cost to participate, however, the participants will be required to pay for and arrange their own transport and accommodation.
 A limited number of bursaries maybe available.

 ## Cancellations

-If circumstances beyond our control lead to an event cancellation for any reason, any registration fees will be refunded.
-However, participants should ensure they take out adequate personal insurance for any pre-booked travel as it is not possible for HRfH to refund any incurred costs if a cancellation occurs.
+The participants should ensure they take out adequate personal insurance for any pre-booked travel as it is not possible for HRfH to refund any incurred costs if an unavoidable cancellation occurs.